 This objective list of the most popular places to visit in Costa Rica is compiled from ICT, SINAC and MINAE statistics, talking to people in the travel industry, and looking around while we’re there.
-These aren’t necessarily the best places in Costa Rica, just the most popular.
+These aren’t necessarily the best places in Costa Rica, but they are the most visited.

-San José—More people are taking advantage of the international airport in Liberia, and the hotels and B&Bs in smaller Central Valley towns like Alajuela each year, but San José still gets more visitors than any other place in Costa Rica.
+San José is the most popular single destination in Costa Rica — More people are taking advantage of the international airport in Liberia but San José still gets more visitors than any other place in Costa Rica.

 Manuel Antonio is the single most popular National Park beach in Costa Rica.